Bongo (antelope)

 The bongo (Tragelaphus eurycerus) is a large, mostly nocturnal, forest-dwelling antelope, native to sub-Saharan Africa.
-Bongos are characterised by a striking reddish-brown coat, black and white markings, white-yellow stripes, and long slightly spiralled horns.
-It is the only tragelaphid in which both sexes have horns.
+Bongos are characterised by a striking reddish-brown coat, black-and-white markings, white-yellow stripes, and long, slightly spiraled horns.
 Bongos have complex social interactions and are found in African dense forest mosaics.
 They are the third-largest antelope in the world.